danielWatson3141/PortableAndroidTest/Linux/README.txt

 This gives information about the trace such as duration and number of recorded events.
 If numbers seem off, something isn't working right.

 We can also view and edit the trace file by decompressing it, then opening it with a text editor.

+(Optional) Extract using zcat: zcat mytrace.trace

 Replaykit runs fine with compressed or decompressed trace files but they are compressed by default.
-To decompress the file:

-Make the extension .gz:
-mv testTrace.trace testTrace.trace.gz

-Extract using gzip:
-gzip -d testTrace.trace.gz

 Play back the Trace:
 ./appetizer trace replay mytrace.trace $myPhone

 Scripting Experiments

 Find the package name of the app you want to test: